DevKiddo/minecraft/README.md

 Feel free to clone the repo to make your own server on an Intel Edison.
 Java, htop, and screen have all been pre-compiled so just run `make install` on their respective directories.
-Run `iptables-restore < iptables.rules` to apply the necessary security rules, and move cacerts to java's certificates/security directory (run `find cacerts -name` to get the actual path).
+Run `iptables-restore < iptables.rules` to apply the necessary security rules, and move cacerts to java's certificates/security directory (run `find -name "cacerts"` to get the actual path).

 You might also want to delete world in the minecraft folder since I'll be using this repo as a backup for my minecraft world.